 Links to the current Planning Legislation are listed below:

 Planning Act (NI) 2011

-The Act provides for the transfer of the majority of planning functions from central government to district councils.
+The Planning Act (NI) 2011 received Royal Assent on 4 May 2011 and provides for the transfer of the majority of planning functions from central government to district councils on 1 April 2015.
 It also brings forward a number of reforms to the planning system.
-The Act and the complementary Explanatory Notes are shown below.
-The Notes have been prepared by the Department in order to assist the reader of the Act.
-It does not form part of the Act and has not been endorsed by the NI Assembly.
-The Notes should be read in conjunction with the Act.
+The 2011 Act and the Explanatory Notes are available on the Government's legislation website (www.legislation.gov.uk).
+The Explanatory Notes were prepared by the Department in order to assist the reader of the Act.
+They do not form part of the Act and have not been endorsed by the NI Assembly.
+The Notes should be read in conjunction with the 2011 Act.

 The new subordinate legislation was subjected to two public consultations.
 The consultation papers and the Department’s response to the comments received on the Phase 1 proposals can be viewed via the following links:

 - Phase 1: Planning Reform & Transfer to Local Government: Proposals for Subordinate Legislation